EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Economic focus avoiding the military dimension
+Economic focus that sidelines the military dimension of events

 Discover how another country covers this same story.